anishakd4/nextjslearning/1hello-world/README.md

 ## run steps

 - when we run npm run dev in the terminal, the execution is transferred to layout.tsx.
 The RootLayout component is rendered when we navigate to localhost:3000, the children prop will always refer to the component defined in the page.tsx file

+## React server components (RSC)

+- React server components is a new architecture introduced in React 18 which was quickly embraced by Nextjs.
+- This architecture introduces new way of creating React components splitting them into 2 types:
+  1. server components
+  2. client components
+- in nextjs all components are by default server components.
+They have the ability to run tasks like reading files or fetching data from a database.
+They don't have the ability to use hooks and handle client interactions.
+- To create client components it is necessary to add "use client" at the top of the component file.
+Client components can't perform tasks like reading files.
+They have the ability to use hooks and handle client interactions.
+Client components are the traditional components we are familiar with.